evarol/HYDRA/README.txt

 ARI - adjusted rand index of clustering at varying levels, clustering level at the highest ARI should be selected ID - subject ID of rows

+2. HYDRA_model.mat in the specified output directory.

+This mat file stores the model weights for HYDRA that can be used for out of sample predictions discussed below.

+II.
+HYDRA Out-of-sample (NEW FEATURE - August 2018)

+To get out of sample predictions and clustering assignments, first run "hydra" using the training set of data in the same format as described above.
+Then, run hydra_predict with the following input pattern:

+1. In matlab environment:

+hydra_predict('-i','test_out_sample.csv','-o','.','-m','hydra_model.mat')

+2. Running matlab compiled HYDRA executables in the command line:

+hydra_predict -i test_of_sample.csv -o . -m hydra_model.mat

+Here -i denotes the input csv file that must have the following format:

+(Column 1) ID: ID for subject
+(Column 2---(last)) features: features to be used for clustering

+NOTE: Label headers names are not strict.

+An example input csv file looks as following:

+ID,        feature_1,    feauture_2,    feature_3
+subject_1,    5,        1,        79.3,
+subject_2,    10,        1,        71.4,
+subject_3,    3,        1,        82.7,

+NOTE: Unlike hydra training, hydra_predict does NOT have group labels in the last column.
+(A common source of error).

+-o denotes the output directory

+-m denotes the HYDRA model file that is output from hydra training routine.

+The software returns:

+1. HYDRA_predict_results.mat in the specified output directory.

+This mat file stores the following variables

+CIDX - clustering indices for subjects (rows) at varying levels (columns) ID - subject ID of rows

 ===========
 4. REFERENCE
 ===========